sweet-delights/hybrid-platforms-conductor/README.md

 # Get the private IP of node23hst-nn2
 ip = nodes_handler.private_ip_for 'node23hst-nn2'

-# Get the node configuration of node23hst-nn2, as a JSON Hash object
+# Get the node metadata of node23hst-nn2, as a JSON Hash object
-conf = nodes_handler.node_conf_for 'node23hst-nn2'
+conf = nodes_handler.metadata_for 'node23hst-nn2'
-# Display its description from its site_meta data
+# Display its description from its metadata
-puts conf['site_meta']['description']
+puts conf['description']
 ```

 ## SshExecutor